elenamarinaki/eshop-react/README.md

 ### The Birth of SPA 🍎

+- Server-side rendering, single page application.
 - In today's applications, the server takes care of sending the **data only** and not how to render (or re-render) the DOM, when receiving requests.
 - This way, the same server can be used for mobile devices as well.

+### ⚠️ React is just a UI library.
+It _doesn't_ provide **routing** for us.

+...unlike Angular, which is a framework and provides it for us...